simgrid/simgrid/docs/source/Tutorial_Model-checking.rst

    $ smpicc ndet-receive-mpi.c -o ndet-receive-mpi
    $ smpirun -np 4 -platform small_platform.xml ndet-receive-mpi

-Interestingly enough, the bug is triggered on my machine, because the simulator happens to use the execution path leading to it.
-It may not be the case on your machine, as this order depends on the iteration order of a ``std::unordered_map``.
-Instead, we should use Mc
-SimGrid to exhaustively explore the state space and trigger the bug in all cases.
+Interestingly enough, the bug is triggered on my machine even without Mc SimGrid, because the simulator happens to use the execution path leading to it.
+It may not be the case on your machine, as this depends on the iteration order of an unsorted collection.
+Instead, we should use Mc SimGrid to exhaustively explore the state space and trigger the bug in all cases.

 .. code-block:: shell